pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

   Not available
 {{< /tabsection >}}

-Which, after running produces the following output:
+Which, after running, produces the following output:

 ![figure 6](./figure6A.png)